 It’s vision training.

 But not like any vision training you’ve seen before.
-This is the first and only vision training course to help combat, competition, and self-defense pistol shooters see threats quicker, see their front sight clearer, and see their front sight quickly enough that they can make aimed hits faster than most shooters can point shoot.
+This is the original vision training course designed to help combat, competition, and self-defense pistol shooters see threats quicker, see their front sight clearer, and see their front sight quickly enough that they can make aimed hits faster than most shooters can point shoot.

 Fortunately, vision is a skill…it’s something you can train.
 And it will make a bigger immediate difference in how you shoot than almost anything else you can do.